OnionIoT/Onion-Docs/Omega2/Kit-Guides/shared/shift-register.md

 // TODO: graphic: block diagram of serial data coming in, parallel data coming out

+The shift register used in your kit is the popular 74HC595.
+It has 8 output lines which allows you to manipulate and use bytes for output in your code.

 #### Overview

 So how does this work?
 The IC is made up of two **registers**, units of memory that can hold up several binary values in order (8 for the IC in your kit).
 They are: